The British Association of Monaco is registered in Monaco as an independent and charitable association.

 The British Association of Monaco provides a focus as a useful and lively part of the Anglophone community around Monaco and the surrounding areas.
 The Association arranges regular monthly events, where members can meet other English speakers.

 Other events, illustrated talks, dinners, guided tours and museum visits are organised throughout the year.
-BAM celebrates the Queen's Birthday each year in June, which is the only official British event in Monaco.
+BAM will celebrate the King’s birthday each year in June, which is the only official British event in Monaco.

 Through its Community Support Team, the Association provides an essential voluntary service to help its members in need.
 The Community Support work is supported by fund-raising events, members' donations and the Patrons' Scheme.